hashicorp/consul/website/source/docs/connect/proxies/built-in.md

 # Built-In Proxy Options

 Consul comes with a built-in L4 proxy for testing and development with Consul Connect.
-Currently this does not support [L7 Traffic Management](https://www.consul.io/docs/connect/l7-traffic-management.html) and it is recommneded to use [Envoy with Connect](https://www.consul.io/docs/connect/proxies/envoy.html) if L7 traffic management is needed.

-~> **Note:** [Envoy](https://www.consul.io/docs/connect/proxies/envoy.html) should be used for production deployments, or when layer 7 traffic management features are needed.
+~> **Note:** [Envoy](https://www.consul.io/docs/connect/proxies/envoy.html) should be used for production deployments, or when [layer 7 traffic management](https://www.consul.io/docs/connect/l7-traffic-management.html) features are needed.

 ## Getting Started